 We all know the traditional finance tips for saving and spending money.
 But what unconventional personal finance tip has worked well for you?
-After someone asked a popular personal finance forum for the answers, these are the top-voted replies.
+After someone asks a popular online forum for the answers, these are the top-voted replies.

 1. Be Careful About Who You Marry